1dv023/syllabus/examination/exam-assignment-3/README.github.md

 The image above tries to explain the application flow in this assignment.

-1. When a client connects to the application, it will use GitLab API (https://docs.gitlab.com/ee/api/README.html), a REST API, and fetch all created issues on your repository.
+1. When a client connects to the application, it will contact GitHub through their [REST API](https://developer.github.com/v3/) and fetch all created issues on your repository.
 The response will be in JSON, which is good because we work with Node.js.
-2. When your application gets the issue list from GitLab, you should use that to render the HTML-page for the client along with the JavaScript needed for the client.
+2. When your application gets the issue list from GitHub, you should use that to render the HTML-page for the client along with the JavaScript needed for the client.
 3. One thing the client-script needs to do is, for example, the ability to connect to your server´s WebSocket channel.
-4. When a new "issue-event" happens on GitLab, they will fire a (by you) registered HTTP POST, which should point to your application.
+4. When a new "issue-event" happens on GitHub, they will fire a (by you) registered HTTP POST, which should point to your application.
 5. The webhook will send you data, and your application should use the web socket channel(s) to update the client in real-time.

 ### Other requirements

 * Design your application with security in mind.
-  * For instance, your code must check that the webhook POST comes from GitLab.
+  * For instance, your code must check that the webhook POST comes from GitHub.
 * Along with your code, and installation scripts, you should also commit an assignment report that answers some questions (see below).
 * You are free to choose and use third-party packages to solve the problem, but they should be mention and motivated in your assignment report.